amaurilopez90/LEGv8-CPU/ca$h/README.md

   - 5651:0110 FF 07 F0 FF 07 78 96 03-E8 8D 03 F0 8D 03 F0 FF ....x.........

 # Project Goal
- To prepare a program to simiulate a cache memory system.
+ To prepare a program to simulate a cache memory system.
 The cache memory system will be evaluated under two replacement policies: FIFO and LRU, given the criteria below
   1. L - number of bytes per line of cache memory
   2. K - number of lines per set
   3. N - number of sets